JakeWharton/ActionBarSherlock/theming.md

  * `selectableItemBackground`

-There are also additional attributes which apply only to the pre-3.0 action bar to allow for specific customization that is not available on the nativate action bar.
+There are also additional attributes which apply only to the pre-3.0 action bar to allow for specific customization that is not available on the native action bar.

  * `actionHomeButtonStyle` - Style of the home button.
 This style should use